Yichen-Ga/Conv-Deconv-neural-network-/README.md

   ```
   **3b.
 Functions for VGG16 convolutional neural networks class**

-  We will also write a function to load pretrained network and a forword to prepare parameters for deconvolution.
+  We will also write a function to load pretrained network and a forward to prepare parameters for deconvolution.

-  First we need to build a load_pretrained function which takes the trained_model and apply trained data on our VGG16.
-(Since we are only here try to do the deconvolution, training a vgg16 is not our main task.):
+  First, we need to build a load_pretrained function that takes the trained_model and applies trained data on our VGG16.
+(Since we are only here to try to do the deconvolution, training a vgg16 is not our main task.):

   ```
   def load_pretrained(self, trained_model):